oschwartz10612/poppler-windows/README.md

 ## Out of Date?

+- Ensure that [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock) is up to date.

-Create a new pull request and bump POPPLER_VERSION to the latest.
-Ensure that [poppler-feedstock](https://github.com/conda-forge/poppler-feedstock) is up to date.
-When merged I will bump the tag and a new release will be created.
+- Create a new pull request and bump `POPPLER_VERSION` in `.github/workflows/package.yaml` to the latest.

+- After merged the tag will be matched and the workflow will trigger a new release.